 They may be thought of as frontal zones separating warm and cold vertical cell boundaries.
 They tend to move with seasonal shifts of the cells (Hadley, Ferrel & Polar) but normally at equinox the Subtropical jet is about 20-30° latitude and the Polar jet about 50-60° latitude.
-The Hadley cell operates with tropical warm, less dense air which is therefore of greater altitude, the STJ is 6.2 to

-9.9 miles altitude.
-The PJ with colder, more dense air is about 4.3 to 7.5 miles altitude.
+The Hadley cell operates with tropical warm, less dense air which is therefore of greater altitude, the STJ (Sub Tropical Jet) is 6.2 to 9.9 miles altitude.
+The PJ (Polar Jet) with colder, more dense air is about 4.3 to 7.5 miles altitude.
 These altitudes typically correspond to the 250 hpa level in the atmosphere, maps mostly used with aviation.
 Jet streams can have meanders in direction.
 If so, the meander will have a west to east drift at considerably lesser speeds than their constituent jet wind speed.

 A loop in the polar jet can bring unseasonal very cold air with it and remain so for some time.
 Similarly a loop polewards of the STJ will bring unusually hot weather to higher latitudes it encompasses.

-diagram In this note the anticlockwise loop enhancing a high verv strong and the clockwise loop associated with the later depression which slammed Newcastle and drove the bulk ship PASHA BULKER ashore.
+In this diagram note the anticlockwise loop enhancing a very strong high and the clockwise loop associated with the later depression which slammed Newcastle and drove the bulk ship PASHA BULKER ashore.
+The depression was classified as an East Coast Low.

 In our area of interest, their possible effect in enhancing or deepening a low is of primary interest.
 When a low is map observed or warned to be 'deepening, intensifying or developing' it can be well to check for a jet presence, as if so serious bad weather can result and the sailors maxim of 'AVOID, AVOID, AVOID' is best followed.
 As a low is an ascending air system, a divergence (spreading out) in upper levels creates 'suction' which pulls air up faster and thus reduces surface pressure levels intensifying the low.
 Much more upper level weather is associated with jets but for coastal purposes is not warranted.
 Also comparing the BOM 'Interactive weather and wave maps' 200 hpa & 500 hpa maps noting isotachs (lines of equal wind strength) 60+ is useful when considering west to east movement of features.
 Surface winds are roughly half of that shown on a 500 hpa map and a third of that on 200 hpa.
-On the positive side, the STJ prevents cyclones from continuing below 20° latitude as it tears the top of the cyclone system thus removing it's source of power.
+On the positive side, the STJ prevents cyclones from continuing below 20° latitude as it tears the top of the cyclone system thus removing its' source of power.
+Perhaps this kind of analysis is better suited to being in a secure harbour pondering when to leave on another coastal leg.
+The available forecasts should give sufficient warning when at sea to reach a suitable refuge and if internet availability allows, a quick check on aviation charts SIGWX may assist.
+(As described earlier).